 Who is Consumer Direct Insurance Services of New Mexico?

-- Founded in 2011, Consumer Direct Insurance Services of New Mexico, (CDIS of New Mexico), is an Independent, Authorized Senior General Agent (SGA) for Blue Cross and Blue Shield of New Mexico
+- Founded in 2011, Consumer Direct Insurance Services of New Mexico, (CDIS of New Mexico), is an Independent, Authorized, Exclusive General Agent for Blue Cross and Blue Shield of New Mexico

 What type of services and products does CDIS of New Mexico provide?